 As previously mentioned, the asymptotic results in this paper hold uniformly over a large class of nuisance parameters.
 In particular, the test we propose controls asymptotic size over a large class of distributions F and can be inverted to construct uniformly valid CS's (see Remark 4.5).
-This represents an important difference with other methods that could also be used for inference on components of $\theta$ , such as Pakes, Porter, Ho, and Ishii (2015), Chen, Tamer, and Torgovitsky (2011), Kline and Tamer (2013), and Wan (2013).
-The test proposed by Pakes, Porter, Ho, and Ishii (2015) is, by construction, a test for each coordinate of the parameter $\theta$ .
-However, such test controls size over a much smaller class of distributions than the one we consider in this paper (cf. Andrews and Han (2009)).
-The approach recently introduced by Chen, Tamer, and Torgovitsky (2011) is especially useful for parametric models with unknown functions, which do not correspond exactly with the model in (1.1).
+This represents an important difference with other methods that could also be used for inference on components of θ , such as Pakes et al. (2014), Chen et al. (2011), Kline and Tamer (2013), and Wan (2013).
+The test proposed by Pakes et al. (2014) is, by construction, a test for each coordinate of the parameter θ .
+However, such test controls size over a much smaller class of distributions than the one we consider in this paper (c.f.
+Andrews and Han, 2009).
+The approach recently introduced by Chen et al. (2011) is especially useful for parametric models with unknown functions, which do not correspond exactly with the model in (1.1).
 In addition, the asymptotic results in that paper hold pointwise and so it is unclear whether it controls asymptotic size over the same class of distributions we consider.
-The method in Kline and Tamer (2013) is Bayesian in nature, requires either the function $m(W_i, \theta)$ to be separable (in $W_i$ and $\theta$ ) or the data to be discretely supported, and focuses on inference about the identified set as opposed to identifiable parameters.
-Finally, Wan (2013) introduces a computationally attractive inference method based on Markov chain Monte Carlo (MCMC) methods, but derives pointwise asymptotic results.
+The method in Kline and Tamer (2013) is Bayesian in nature, requires either the function $m(W_i, \theta)$ to be separable (in W_i and θ) or the data to be discretely-supported, and focuses on inference about the identified set as opposed to identifiable parameters.
+Finally, Wan (2013) introduces a computationally attractive inference method based on MCMC, but derives pointwise asymptotic results.
 Due to these reasons, we do not devote special attention to these papers.

-We view our test as an attractive alternative for practitioners and so we start by presenting a step by step algorithm to implement our test in Section 2.
-We then present a simple example in Section 3 that illustrates why a straight application of the generalized moment selection (GMS) approach to the hypotheses in (1.2) does not deliver a valid test in general.
+We view our test as an attractive alternative to practitioners and so we start by presenting a step by step algorithm to implement our test in Section 2.
+We then present a simple example in Section 3 that illustrates why a straight application of the Generalized Moment Selection approach to the hypotheses in (1.2) does not deliver a valid test in general.
 The example also gives insight on why the test we propose does not suffer from similar problems.
 Section 4 presents all formal results on asymptotic size and power, while Section 5 presents Monte Carlo simulations that support all our theoretical findings.
-Proofs are provided in Appendix C and the Supplemental Material, available as a supplementary file on the journal website, http://qeconomics.org/supp/490/supplement.pdf.
-Replication files are posted as a supplementary file on the journal website, http://qeconomics.org/supp/490/code\and\data.zip.
+Proofs are in Appendix C and the Supplemental Material to this paper (Bugni, Canay, and Shi, 2016).